smaemble/factcheckr/README.md

 >"This is String"
 ```

-Sentiment Analysis using dataset provided
+Sentiment Analysis using Hotel_Reviews data set provided.

 ``` r
 ComfortSuites <- createTestData(dataset=Hotel_Reviews, hotelName="Comfort Suites")
 Motel6 <- createTestData(dataset=Hotel_Reviews, hotelName="Motel 6")
 GovernorHotel <- createTestData(dataset=Hotel_Reviews, hotelName="The Governor Hotel")
 ```
 The hotel names can be found in the Hotel_Reviews dataset.
 Use `unique(Hotel_Reviews$name)` script to view hotel names.
-This prep operation above extracts reviews for four different hotels namely Comfort Suites, Motel 6 and Governor Hotel and collapse them into a text(corpus) each.
-There are 879 different hotels in the Hotel_Reviews dataset and you can follow instructions above to extract any hotels review needed.
+This prep operation above extracts reviews for three different hotels namely Comfort Suites, Motel 6 and Governor Hotel and collapse them into a text(corpus) each.
+There are 879 different hotels in the Hotel_Reviews dataset and you can follow instructions above to extract any hotel reviews needed.
 The `createTestData()` function only works with this test dataset and is not part of this package capability.

 ## Data clean up: Package capability
-We are going to use the `neatlyStart()` function to clean up our text data. this function takes a corpus and subject then convert the corpus to lower case, then words, remove any extra spaces, remove stopwords as well as non English words and then create a new column called subject and return a tibble.
+We are going to use the `neatlyStart()` function to clean up our text data.
+This function takes a corpus and subject then convert the corpus to lower case, then words, remove any extra spaces, remove stopwords as well as non English words and then create a new column called subject and return a tibble.

 ``` r
 nsComfortSuites <- neatlyStart(corpus=ComfortSuites, subject="Comfort Suites")